-Maria Hupfield is the City of Toronto’s inaugural Artist-in-Residence (2023-24) with the City’s Urban Forestry team.
-Her project Nkweshkoodaadidaa Ekobiiyag brings her creative force to bear in exploring and highlighting perceptions of, and pressures on, Toronto’s ravines.
+Maria Hupfield was the City of Toronto’s inaugural Artist-in-Residence (2023 to 2024) with the City’s Urban Forestry team.
+Her project Nkweshkoodaadidaa Ekobiiyag brings her creative force to bear in exploring and highlighting perceptions of, and pressures on Toronto’s ravines.

 Public Artwork: Nkweshkoodaadidaa Ekobiiyag